Hackney in the 1980s: Photographs from the Tape/Slide project | Hackney Museum

 The people here have a cool toughness a world away from the tattooed graphic designers and creative directors (and hobbyist art critics) that haunt its streets these days.

-Some of the photos, at their most self conscious, made me roll my privileged eyes.
-Others are just beautiful - a deliciously formal shot of the local Kingsmead Estate could be an Axel Hütte.
+Some of the photos are just beautiful - a deliciously formal shot of the local Kingsmead Estate could be an Axel Hütte.
 And some take me back to my childhood, like one shot of a boy lying on his living room carpet, watching a bulky TV, the air warmed by a gas heater identical to the one in my parents house, on the other side of the city, at the same time.

 More, many more, of the pictures are on Instagram at @riocinemaarchive.